comicrelief/campaign/docs/install.md

 ```bash
 composer install
 ```
-Once is done you'll have a drupal site ready to use.
+Once this is done you'll have a drupal site ready to use.

 In order to compile the css you'll need to execute
 ```bash